EmmanuelFRANCOIS/WORLD-MAPS-FIGURES/README.md

 This short (2h) 2022 tutorial is a good starting point for discovering **REACT**.

-However, once I finished this tutorial, I decided to go far beyond, to discover many more **advanced REACT features**.
+However, once I finished this tutorial, I decided to go far beyond, to discover **advanced REACT features** and **D3.js**.

-This is how the **"World Countries Maps & Figures" (WCMF)** application took shape in July, 2022, somewhere on our wonderful planet...
+This is how the **"World Maps & Figures" (WCMF)** application took shape in July, 2022, somewhere on our wonderful planet...

 ![World-Maps-Figures](World-Maps-Figures.png?raw=true "World-Maps-Figures")